EternityForest/recur/README.md

 # recur: Fast Recurring Events for Python

+NOTE: This is now abandonware unless someone else would like to pick it up.
+Recurrent+Dateutil is Fast Enough, this had a few bugs, and I'd rather focus on application develop than maintain wheel reinventions.

 Recur is a Python library providing support for specifying recurring events with a plain English like syntax using the Grako PEG parser generator.

 recur can find the next match for simple expressions in under 30 microseconds.